nesfit/ICS/Lectures/Lecture_02/PITCHME.md

 * `System.NotImplementedException`
   * Thrown to indicate that a function has not yet been implemented
 * `System.ObjectDisposedException`
-  * Thrown when the object upon which the function is called has been disposed
+  * Thrown when the object, upon which the function is called, has been disposed
 * `NullReferenceException`
   * The CLR throws this exception
   * Thrown when you attempt to access a member of an object whose value is null